raj-kubal99/Snake-Game/README.md

 ![Game Interface](./public/images/game_end.png)

 ## Future Improvements
--Add sound effects and animations to enhance the gaming experience.
+- Add sound effects and animations to enhance the gaming experience.
--Implement a leaderboard to track high scores.
+- Implement a leaderboard to track high scores.
--Optimize the game for mobile devices with touch controls.
+- Optimize the game for mobile devices with touch controls.

 ## Acknowledgments
 Special thanks to the open-source community for providing resources and inspiration throughout the development process.